 9% of Mexican population are Spanish, 60% are mixed and 30% are Aztec descendants.
 Spanish is the formal language of Mexico.
 The Mexican currency is peso (sign: $ & code: MXN).
 Almost 83% of Mexican’s population are Roman Catholic.

 Mexico has 31 states and one federal district with its capital Mexico City.
 Mexico City is a New York in Mexico with upscale shops, famous museums and gourmet restaurants.
 Mexico consists of the following states:

 – Baja California

 – San Luis Potosí

-Bordered to United Stated of America and only hours away from U.S. and Canada by land and air, Mexico is an ideal location for medical tourism seeking services abroad.
+Bordered to United States of America and only hours away from U.S. and Canada by land and air, Mexico is an ideal location for medical tourism seeking services abroad.
 Tijuana is the main hub for medical and wellness tourism.
 Patients traveling to Tijuana can fly to San Diego in U.S. There are also frequent flights from important cities in U.S., Canada and European countries to various cities in Mexico, like Puerto Vallarta, Cabo, Cancun, Monterrey and Guadalajara.

 The popular procedures for tourists are:

 The price of these procedures is normally about half price with no wait time.
-Travellers get top quality care and skilled physicians with warm Mexican hospitality.
+Travelers get top quality care and skilled physicians with warm Mexican hospitality.
 Combined with high-end hotels and JCI hospitals, this destination is a prime choice for medical tourists.
 The beautiful nature of Mexico is an added value for patients to combine a vacation with a medical trip.